Choose your language

 Applies to: Scan jobs that are routed through the PaperCut Document Processing Service but the service cannot be reached.
 Check our Status Page to see if there is any current outage.

-Solution: To get people scanning right now, follow the steps to turn off PaperCut’s Document Processing.
+Solution: In the short term, to get people scanning right now, follow the steps to turn off PaperCut’s Document Processing.
 This requires disabling all features that require this service, including “Make PDF searchable”, “DOCX”, “Blank Page Detection”, “Despeckle”, and “Deskew”, and compression.

 If that’s not the case, then the most likely problem that we’ve seen is that some network security appliance such as a firewall, secure proxy, or content filter is blocking the connection.
+Check our article Firewall Ports used by NG & MF to see the list of URLs that the PaperCut MF server needs to reach.
 Engage your security and network teams to determine if an IPS (intrusion protection system) or content filter may be blocking some or all traffic to papercut.com or storage.googleapis.com.

 We haven't encountered or documented every possible error you might see.
 Because we display the error message returned from a mail server or operating system the number of possible errors are endless, but we hope this gives you some ideas.